 Free E-Book and E-Audiobook Sites

-Besides Overdrive (which has a huge collection of bestsellers and current e-books and e-audiobooks to download, as well as e-magazines), here are some sites that do not require a library card (though it is extremely easy and free to get one):
+Besides Overdrive (which has a huge collection of bestsellers and current e-books and e-audiobooks to download, as well as e-magazines) and Palace Project, here are some sites that do not require a library card (though it is extremely easy and free to get one):